Roasted Greek Lemon Chicken with Orzo

 8. Serve with the roasted chicken.

-9. Orzo can be sprinkled with parmesan or feta cheese.
+9. Orzo can be sprinkled with parm or feta cheese.

 Oh my Gosh Helen, I love this recipe!
 I will make it really soon!